+Becoming a PADI SCUBA Instructor

 How to prepare for your PADI IDC & Instructor Examination (IE)

 Preparation is the key to your successful and fun PADI IDC.
 The following information is intended to assist Instructor Examination Candidates in their preparation for their IDC and IE with information on venues, times, and dates.
 Make sure you read it carefully.
 If you have any questions in regards to the IE contact us as soon as possible - we want to make sure you have no questions or concerns about taking the IDC!